Johns Hopkins University

 BALTIMORE, MARYLAND, is located on the East Coast of the United States, about 45 miles from the nation’s capital in Washington, DC.
 Unique in its offerings and small-town character, the city boasts waterfront views, a thriving arts scene, historical parks, and everything in between.

 Size of Campus: 140 acres

-Colleges, Programs, and Degrees: 50+ majors, 40+ minors, and 29 combined five-year BA/MBA programs in the Krieger School of Arts and Sciences; Whiting School of Engineering; 52 majors,
+Colleges, Programs, and Degrees: 50+ majors, 40+ minors, and 29 combined five-year BA/MBA programs in the Krieger School of Arts and Sciences and the Whiting School of Engineering

-International Student Budget: Tuition and room and board are the same for international students as for U.S. students.
-See jhu.edu/finaid.
+International Student Budget: Tuition and room and board are the same for international students as for domestic students; see finaid.jhu.edu.

 A score of 600 is preferred on the written test.
 The preferred subscores for the internet-based TOEFL (iBT) are 26 (Reading), 26 (Listening), 22 (Writing), and 25 (Speaking).
 A score of 7.0 or higher on each band is expected on the IELTS, and a score of 75 or higher is expected on the DET.
 C1 Advanced or C2 Proficiency is expected with a Cambridge English score of 185 or higher.

 Application Deadlines and Fees: